ravi808/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

 Data structures are the core of real world projects.
 Efficient data structures form the basis for designing efficient algorithms and software.
-This this course covers in depth implementations and applications of various important and interesting data structures and algorithm.
+This this course covers in depth implementations and applications of various important and interesting data structures and algorithms.